kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The New Beginner Experience Can Be Better Than the Old Expert Experience
+## The New Beginner Experience Can Be Better Than the Old Expert Experience { #new-beginner-experience-can }

 There is a striking consequence of this model.